c-shinkle/anyline/README.md

 your_module.addImport("anyline", anyline_dep);
 ```

-This will provide a editline as a static library to `your_compilation`.1
+This will provide a editline as a static library to `your_compilation`.